MoCC Ambassadorship 2021/22: General Information (For CUHK Students)

 The MoCC Ambassadorship recognizes and provides financial support for outstanding CUHK students who wish to intern in the MoCC to raise climate change awareness and promote sustainability on and beyond campus.
 MoCC Ambassadors undergo knowledge training in climate change, sustainability and museum operations.

 Each MoCC Ambassador is required to pursue, under supervision, experiential learning that carries educational benefits for the Ambassador and are relevant to the MoCC’s operational and outreach activities.

 Details of the requirements and financial support of the MoCC Ambassadorship are outlined in the programme flyer.
 When the students graduate from the ambassadorship, each of them will be awarded a certificate of completion.
 The ambassadorship may be renewed for another academic year upon demonstration of excellent performance and the availability of funding.

 Who may apply for the Ambassadorship?

 Applications are open to all undergraduate and postgraduate students of CUHK.
-Students in related fields (major or minor), such as sustainable development, earth system science, museum studies, geography, energy and environmental engineering, environmental science, anthropology or those who have a track record in participating in environmental services, may be given priority.
+Students in related fields, such as anthropology, cultural studies, earth system science, energy and environmental engineering, environmental science, geography, sustainable development or those who have a track record in participating in environmental services, may be given priority.

 How to apply?